Edith Craig: Theatre career

 After the Pioneer Players finally closed, Craig produced plays for the Little Theatre movement at York, Leeds, Letchworth and Hampstead.
 In 1919, she was an important figure in the British Drama League (BDL), which had been formed to promote amateur theatre throughout the United Kingdom, and to encourage a lasting peace after World War I. Later Craig directed plays at the Everyman Theatre, Hampstead and Leeds Art Theatre.
-In 1929, the year after Ellen Terry's death, Craig converted the Elizabethan barn adjacent to Terry's house at Smallhythe Place into a theatre which she named The Barn Theatre.
+In 1929, the year after Terry's death, Craig converted the Elizabethan barn adjacent to Terry's house at Smallhythe Place into a theatre which she named The Barn Theatre.
 Here she produced Shakespeare every year to commemorate the anniversary of her mother's death.
 Craig also appeared in a number of silent films, including Fires of Fate (1923).

 Craig was involved in many suffrage groups, and sold newspapers on behalf of that cause in the street.
 After she met a woman selling newspapers for the Women's Freedom she became a member and worked at branch level for that group.
 She did not fully understand the meaning of suffragism, but formed strong opinions about it quickly.
 She stated that she "grew up quite firmly certain that no self-respecting woman could be other than a suffragist".
 Craig used her theatrical experience on behalf of the Actresses' Franchise League and was also involved in various suffrage productions.
 She directed A Pageant of Great Women, a play she devised with the writer and actor Cicely Hamilton, which was performed across the United Kingdom before large audiences.
 A Pageant followed the concept of a morality play in which the main character, Woman, is confronted by the antagonist, Prejudice, who believes that men and women are not equal.
 Justice presides over the debate between Prejudice and Woman, as groups of great women process on stage as evidence of women's achievements in art, government, education, spiritual matters and battle.
 Craig directed each production of this play, bringing the three professional actors to perform Woman, Justice and Prejudice and the historically accurate costumes with her to each venue.
 Craig frequently played the role of Rosa Bonheur, a lesbian artist.